-Hierarchical Production.-
+Hierarchical Production

 Agents may work on their own or as part of a hierarchical team.
-Following Lucas (1978), Rosen (1982), and GRH, we propose that hierarchical production allows one individual's skill to be applied to other individuals' time.
-The "skill" of a hierarchical team is therefore equal to the maximum skill available in the team, and output is equal to the value of this skill multiplied by the time the team spends in production.
-We thus specify the output of a team with one individual (the "manager") with skill z_m and a measure of n workers with skill z_w as:
+Following Lucas (1978), Rosen (1982), and GRH, we propose that hierarchical production allows one individual's skill to be applied to another individual's time.
+The "skill" of a hierarchical team is therefore equal to the maximum skill available in the team.
+We specify the output of a team i with one individual (the "manager") with skill z_m and a measure of n workers with skill z_w as the product of the value of the maximum skill in the team and the time the team spends in production:

-$$F(z_m, z_w) = v(\max\{z_m, z_w\})g(n)$$
+$$F(z_m, z_w, n) = v(\max\{z_m, z_w\})t(n)$$

-We make two key assumptions about this production function.
+We make several assumptions about this production function.